 - Lectures: The lectures for the course will be The Great Courses economics lectures (audio or video) by Prof. Timothy Taylor (third edition) Course #550 available from http://www.thegreatcourses.com/tgc/courses/course_detail.aspx?cid=550.
 The Great Courses puts them on a summer sale (audio downloads for $49.95, audio CDs for $69.95, DVDs for $99.95).
-Once their summer sale has ended, our store at www.aphomeschoolers.com will probably sell a few CDs ($50) and DVDs ($75) that we purchased used from past students.
-You can sell your CDs and DVDs back to PA Homeschoolers at the end of the school year, unless the Teaching Company puts out a fourth edition.
+Also, our store at www.aphomeschoolers.com sells used DVDs for $75 that we purchased used from past students.
+We currently have several in stock.
+At the end of the school year, you can sell your DVDs to PA Homeschoolers for $50, unless the Teaching Company puts out a fourth edition.

 - Scanner or Digital Camera: Although this is not required, a scanner or digital camera for uploading hand-drawn economics graphs will save you time.
 (You can make do, although it takes longer, by drawing simple graphs using either Microsoft Word or a computer drawing program such as Paint or Photoshop.)

 - Microsoft Word or Open Office: Students often post their essays as Microsoft Word documents, so you will need to download Open Office (which is free) if you don’t have Microsoft Word.

 - Internet Access.
 Internet access is required.
 High speed access is not needed.